 The Final Budget for 2021/22 and the Medium-Term Financial Strategy (MTFS) to 2023/24 is balanced, which the Council is legally obligated to do.
-The final version will be formally approved by Full Council on 11th February 2021.

 Throughout January 2021, the detailed Revenue and Capital Committee budget allocations, budget pressures and savings proposals were presented to the respective Committees.
 Summaries of these individual budgets are set out in this report.
 The Capital, Treasury Management and Investment Strategy was considered by the Investment Sub-Committee on 15th January with a recommendation for approval by Full Council on 11th February.